1050 Brands 3173 Models 21478 Galleries 13429 Typefaces 6273 Patents

 Thus, typeface specimen haven't been produced just for quality check before delivery.
 No, these individual specimen of each typewriter have been collected by Stasi.
 If you were using your typewriter to publish pamphlets they easily could identify the owner, which must be the creator of the pamphlet.
 Creating unlicensed publications was forbidden in East Germany.

 That again was also a reason why pre-communist Mignon models oder Ideal Ds etc have been much more than a collectors item in G.D.R. – those haven't been registered at Stasi.
-But careful: If you were writing letters using a typewriter and you were listed at your local state security dealer they were fishing for your letters and made copies, so a typeface specimen connected to your address.
-So they always knew where to ask first.
+But careful: If you were writing letters using a typewriter and if you'be been listed at your local state security office they were fishing for your letters and made copies, so a typeface specimen has been connected to you.
+So they always knew where to knock the door firstly.

-If you were a poor guy who had have some adventures with the Stasi, it might possibly be that they already had files and measures on you.
-Best example is very common "Measure M" which means that all you mail you send will be opend, read, photographed (if requested) and then mail-forwarded by postal services.
-Occasionally they simply kept your whole letter as typeface specimen.
+If you were one of these poor guys who encountered some adventures with the Stasi, it might possibly be that they already had files and measures on you.
+Best example is very common "Measure M" (Postkontrolle) which means that all your mail was fetched and opened, read, photographed (if requested) and then mail-forwarded by postal services.
+Occasionally they simply kept your whole letter as typeface specimen, and that letter never reached the one you wrote to.

 Typeface Specimen: